nschoch/nschoch.github.io/voices-to-remember.md

 ![Smiling interviewer](/assets/images/img-sarah-smile-small.jpg)

-# I would like to set up an interview
+## I would like to set up an interview
 Great!
 There are a ton of ways to do this.
 I recommend reaching out to me over Facebook Messenger so we can talk more about how set up your interview.

+<a href="https://m.me/the.nick.schoch"><i class="fab fa-facebook-messenger"></i> Instant message me on Facebook to start the conversation</a>

+Alternatively, you can shoot me an email at nick@nickschoch.com

 Some things to think about:

-## Who are we interviewing?
+### Who are we interviewing?
 Who do you want to interview him/her?
 I can do the interview using questions you provide or using some of my own questions.
 Alternatively, you can do the interview and I provide the equipment and editing.
 Would you be open to me interviewing you about why you want to interview the him/her?
 Sharing your interview with your interviewee helps them understand your objective and get comfortable with the interview concept.

-## Where is your interviewee located?
+### Where is your interviewee located?

-<a href="https://m.me/the.nick.schoch"><i class="fab fa-facebook-messenger"></i>Instant message me on Facebook to start the conversation</a>

-Alternatively, you can shoot me an email at n.schoch at gmail.com

 ![Recorder](/assets/images/img-interview-recorder-small.jpg)